Hybrid Math 7

 Fall 2026 & Spring 2027

-At-home practice: after monthly meet-ups, students practice their math at home using the assigned homework.
-This includes
+At-home practice: after our monthly class, students practice their math at home using the assigned homework and support materials.
+I provide:

 Homework checklists students check off as they complete work each week.
 Includes about 40 problems a week or 10 problems 4 nights a week.